tuzhicodes/zarkos-mini-v1/README.md

 # ZarKos Mini v1

-A real, from-scratch decoder-only transformer (GPT-style), built with **pure `@tensorflow/tfjs` tensor ops** — not the Layers API.
+A real, from-scratch decoder-only transformer (TuZhi/zarkos-mini-v1), built with **pure `@tensorflow/tfjs` tensor ops** — not the Layers API.
 Every weight is a hand-defined `tf.Variable`, so this is an actual small language model, not a wrapper around a pre-built one.

 By **TuZhi Codes** (TuZhi Studio).